-The network for 58 terrestrial chromium minerals (Figure 5B) contrasts with that for igneous minerals in that it possesses much lower density and transitivity (D = 0.05; T = 0.48), and greater diameter and mean distance (d = 6; MD = 2.65).
-These values are consistent with the cluster analysis (Figure 4), which revealed four groups of minerals that are largely separate from each other.
+The network for 58 terrestrial chromium minerals (Fig. 5b) contrasts with that for igneous minerals in that it possesses much lower density and transitivity (D = 0.05; T = 0.48), and greater diameter and mean distance (d = 6; MD = 2.65).
+These values are consistent with the cluster analysis (Fig. 4), which revealed four groups of minerals that are largely separate from each other.
 A striking feature of this Cr mineral network is the segregation of nodes by colors, which represent paragenetic modes (see figure caption).
-As revealed by cluster analysis, chromium minerals occurring through weathering, formed during metamorphism, found in sediments, or crystallized through igneous processes tend not to co-occur and thus appear as somewhat isolated clusters in Figure 5B.
+As revealed by cluster analysis, chromium minerals occurring through weathering, formed during metamorphism, found in sediments, or crystallized through igneous processes tend not to co-occur and thus appear as somewhat isolated clusters in Figure 5b.
 On the other hand, hydrothermal Cr minerals are much more interconnected with phases formed through other paragenetic processes.
-Such complex relationships
+Such complex relationships among 58 minerals become obvious through manipulation of a force-directed graph (see movie in Supplemental Information 5) and exemplify the wealth of information contained in these network diagrams.

-414 among 58 minerals become obvious through manipulation of a force-directed graph (see 415 movie in Supplemental Information 5) and exemplify the wealth of information contained 416 in these network diagrams.
-417 Copper minerals (Figure 5C) provide a third, contrasting example of a mineral 418 network with relatively low density and transitivity (D = 0.12; T = 0.44), but high centrality (FNC = 0.68), and intermediate diameter and mean distance (d = 4; MD =419 420 1.93).
-Aspects of the co-existence of copper minerals are revealed in Figure 5C, which is 421 colored according to the presence or absence of the two principal anions, O and S. A 422 strong degree of segregation is seen for sulfides (red), sulfates (orange), and minerals 423 with O but not S (blue).
-By contrast, copper minerals with neither O nor S (green) are 424 much more widely distributed, as they are found associated with a variety of other copper 425 minerals.
-Manipulations of the nodes for the two most interconnected copper minerals, 426 chalcopyrite and malachite, reveal connections to all regions of the graph and result in 427 significant distortion of the entire network (Supplemental Information 6).
-Manipulation 428 of the node for native copper, on the other hand, shows greater connectivity to oxides and 429 sulfates than to sulfides-an insight not readily obvious from tables of coexisting mineral 430 species (and a finding that will be explored in more detail in a forthcoming study).
-The 431 ability to view and interrogate simultaneously and dynamically the relationships among 432 hundreds of mineral species underscores the power of force-directed mineral network 433 visualizations.
-434 435 Bipartite Networks: Bipartite networks incorporate two types of nodes and thus reveal 436 information complementary to the previous examples (e.g., Asratian et al. 1998).
-Of special interest in mineralogy are network diagrams that include nodes for both mineral species and their localities, with links connecting localities to mineral species found at those localities.
-In Figures 6A and 6B we present bipartite networks for copper minerals for two contrasting geological time intervals, from the Archean Eon (4.0 to 2.5 Ga) and the Cenozoic Era (66 Ma to present), respectively.
-We color mineral nodes according to mineral compositions with respect to the presence or absence of oxygen and sulfur, as in Figure 5C.
-Locality nodes, which in this case represent countries or broad geographic regions, appear in black.
+Copper minerals (Fig. 5c) provide a third, contrasting example of a mineral network with relatively low density and transitivity (D = 0.12; T = 0.44), but high centrality (FNC = 0.68), and intermediate diameter and mean distance (d = 4; MD = 1.93).
+Aspects of the coexistence of copper minerals are revealed in Figure 5c, which is colored according to the presence or absence of the two principal anions, O and S. A strong degree of segregation is seen for sulfides (red), sulfates (orange), and minerals with O but not S (blue).
+By contrast, copper minerals with neither O nor S (green) are much more widely distributed, as they are found associated with a variety of other copper minerals.
+Manipulations of the nodes for the two most interconnected copper minerals, chalcopyrite and malachite, reveal connections to all regions of the graph and result in significant distortion of the entire network (Supplemental Information 6).
+Manipulation of the node for native copper, on the other hand, shows greater connectivity to oxides and sulfates than to sulfides-an insight not readily obvious from tables of coexisting mineral species (and a finding that will be explored in more detail in a forthcoming study).
+The ability to view and interrogate simultaneously and dynamically the relationships among hundreds of mineral species underscores the power of force-directed mineral network visualizations.